feargalr/TaxSEA/README.md

 TaxSEA takes as input a vector of genus or species names and a rank.
 For example log2 fold changes, or Spearman's rho.
-TaxSEA then uses a Kolmogorov-Smirnov test to identify if a particular group of species or genera (i.e. a taxon set such as producers of butyrate) are skewed to one end of the distribution .
+TaxSEA then uses a Kolmogorov-Smirnov test to identify if a particular group of species or genera (i.e. a set of taxa such as butyrate producers) are skewed to one end of the distribution .

 Simply put, TaxSEA allows users to rapidly go from a list of species to